 We first began writing about Wedbush Securities in 2011.
 Back then, a headline indicating that Wedbush was ordered to pay $3.5 million to one of its own former employees.
 The amount alone was enough to warrant some investigation.
 It turns out that Wedbush has a long and sordid history with regulators.
 One that continues through today.

 In the 2011 case, a Financial Industry Regulatory Authority (FINRA) arbitration panel ordered Wedbush to pay a former employee $3.5 million in back pay.
 Perhaps more telling, the panel called Wedbush’s actions towards its former employee a “morally reprehensible failure.”
 It turns out that this isn’t the only failure by Wedbush in recent years.

 A search of FINRA disclosable events reveals the firm has recently been the subject of 174 disclosable events.
 That includes 111 regulatory events, 60 arbitrations and 2 civil events.
 Millions of dollars of judgments and arbitration awards have been entered against Wedbush – some for some very serious conduct.
 Breach of fiduciary duty, breach of contract, fraudulent activity and failure to supervise are among a few of the recent charges.

 For its part, Wedbush has approximately 1000 brokers.
 Their website says they are dedicated to your financial success – the question is whether the company is rewarding the personal success of their customers or simply lining their own pockets.

+Broker dealers have bad days just like the rest of us.
+Everyone makes mistakes and no firm can satisfy every investor.
 Any organization is liable to have the occasional rotten apple.
 Wedbush seems to be rife with them.
 Over a 100 violations claimed in recent years should be cause for concern.